-Energy consumption throughout the UK has been steadily rising since 1970, especially with the climatic changes in temperature.
+Energy consumption throughout Ireland has been steadily rising since 1970, especially with the climatic changes in temperature.

 Between 2010 and 2012, there was an increase of 11% in terms of energy consumption, and this rate is only expected to rise.
 Instead of allowing your household to become one of the homes that are negatively impacted by rising costs along with rising energy consumption, consider these tips to help you save money on your heating.

 The first thing to consider is whether you have an energy-efficient radiator or not.
 You will be surprised at the sheer amount of money you could be throwing out of the window if you have an outdated or inefficient radiator.
 With companies like us, you will find energy-efficient models that are simple to use and easy to install.
 Not only do energy-efficient appliances help you to cut costs on your monthly bills, but they also help to preserve the integrity of the environment.
 It is estimated that households in Ireland are responsible for ¼ of the greenhouse gas emissions produced nationally.

 You may be wondering how an energy-efficient radiator can help you to save money.
 These units are designed to keep your home at a comfortable temperature without consuming an ample amount of energy.
 The D Series radiator is just one of the many units from Rointe that offers a unique low consumption technology known as Fuzzy Logic Energy Control.
 It’s an advanced technology that allows radiators to consume much less energy to keep your home comfortably warm.
 Finally, homeowners have the ability to own a radiator that reaches a non-consumption coefficient of 62%.